stevavoliajvar/stop_cloudflare/what-to-do.md

 specific services or sites that you run into issue with and share your experience.
 ```

 If you don't [ask for it](PEOPLE.md), website owner *never* know this problem.
 Example below.
 [Successful example](https://counterpartytalk.org/t/turn-off-cloudflare-on-counterparty-co-plz/164/5).
-Raise your voice.
+You have a problem?
+Raise your voice now.

 ```
 You are just helping corporate censorship and mass surveillance.